 The shelf life of this moisturizer is about 3 months.
 This cream does not need to be kept in the fridge, but if you do, you will prolong the shelf life.

-When applying your cream, be sure to massage it into the legs thoroughly.
+When applying your DIY cellulite cream, be sure to massage it into the legs thoroughly.
 Massage can encourage added circulation and water drainage to also help combat cellulite!
 Use long, firm motions when applying.

-I hope you have enjoyed this tutorial on making your own body cream!
-This cream is thick, creamy and luxurious!
+I hope you have enjoyed this tutorial on making your own DIY cellulite cream!
+This homemade lotion is thick, creamy and luxurious!